gambia-college/IT-Deparment-Handbook/03-communications.md

 The Gambia College [Slack link](thegambiacollege.slack.com)

 - **Announcements** - All IT Department announcements here. when you have something to announce within the department, don't send an email.
 Email is decentralized and there's no permanent record in a permanent place everyone can see.
 This means everyone sees the same thing, everyone hears the same thing, and everyone knows the same thing - including future employees who are yet to join the IT Department.
 We now have a shared truth.
-- **Automatic daily** - **“What did you work on today”** Everyday at 4pm or so, tell us what you have work on today - make it brief and to the point.
+- **Automatic daily** - **“What did you work on today?”** Everyday at 4pm or so, tell us what you have work on today - make it brief and to the point.
-- **Automatic weekly** - **“What will you be working on this week”** Every Monday morning, at your convenient time, tell us your week plan - make it brief and to the point.
+- **Automatic weekly** - **“What will you be working on this week?”** Every Monday morning, at your convenient time, tell us your week plan - make it brief and to the point.
 - **IT Department Reading** - **“ITREAD”** Every three months, a book is shared within the department for reading.
 These entirely **optional readings** are meant for learning things outside of IT topics.
 Anyone can suggest a book and it will be voted out.
-- **Automatic occasionally** - **“Social questions”** Every few weeks, or once a month, you are automatically ask a social-style question.
+- **Automatic occasionally** - **“Social questions”** Every few weeks, or once a month, you are automatically asked a social-style question.
 Such as “Did you try anything new lately?”, “Anything inspire you lately?”, “Seen any great design recently?”, “What did you do this weekend?” etc These entirely **optional questions** are meant to shake loose some stuff that you’d love to share with everyone else, but you hadn’t had an opportunity to do so.
 - **Reflect every 4 months - Heartbeats** - Heartbeats summarize the last 4 months of work for a given team, or individual (if that person is a team of one).
 They're written by the head of the team, and they're meant for everyone in the IT Department to read.
 They summarize the big picture accomplishments, they detail the little things that mattered, and they generally highlight the importance of the work.
 They'll also shine a light on challenges and difficulties along the way.
 They're a good reminder that it's not all sunshine all the time.
 On balance, Heartbeats are wonderful to write, fun to read, and they help everyone - including those not directly involved with the work - reflect on jobs well done and progress well made.
 - **Project every 4 months - Kickoffs** - Kickoffs are essentially the opposites of Heartbeats.
 Rather than reflect, they project.
 They're all about what the team plans on taking on over the next 4 months.
 Projects, initiatives, revamps, whatever it might be, if it's on the slate, it gets summarized in the Kickoff.
 While Kickoffs detail specific work for a specific team, they're also meant for IT Department consumption.
 Like Heartbeats, they're written by the team manager.
 Kickoffs are broad in scope, so they don't cover all the details in the work ahead - the teams doing the work are the ones that wade into those weeds.
 We don't want to overwhelm everyone with details that don't matter.
 If anyone's curious about something included in a Kickoff, they're free to post a comment and ask a question.

 **Note** - Context

-If you want to say or discuss anything please make sure to put it the right place.
+If you want to say or discuss anything please make sure to put it in the right place.
 If we're discussing a  specific task, put it in the comment section below the task  itself.
 If we're talking about a specific document, put it in the  comments attached to the document.
 Communications stay attached to the  thing we're discussing.
 This provides the full story in one reliable  place.

 ### RD Projects using Basecamp